A Cultural Dance Session Gift (Digital download)

 This gift pays for one session of cultural dance at either the ICC or mobile projects.
 Cultural dance is a perfect way for the children to learn new skills rooted in their culture.
 It also allows them to exercise as well as well laugh and to be children again.
 This gift is perfect for any music or dance lovers!

-How your gift has helped Laughter Africa children in the past:
+How your gift has helped Laughter Africa children in the past year:

 "Dance is the hidden language of the soul"...You'll hardly go a day without seeing or having a dance yourself in Sierra Leone.
 It's a fundamental part of the West African life; it's an expression of culture, a way to let go of life's stresses and be grateful for the blessings in life.